 17. About 26% of the Australian population listens to podcasts.

-The pandemic pushed several digital audio trends forward Down Under.
-First, the number of Australians over 12 years old listening to the radio over the air, online, or radio podcasts rose to 86%.
+The pandemic pushed several digital audio trends to the land Down Under.
+First, the number of Australians older than 12 listening to the radio over the air, online, or radio podcasts rose to 86%.
 Next, compared to 2020, there has been a 53% increase in listeners who tune in on a weekly basis.
 Finally, the ownership of smart speakers increased as well, so now 26% of the population has them, according to the podcast statistics for Australia.

 18. India is the third-largest consumer of podcasts.